axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 Health checks are available for HTTP, HTTPS, and TCP protocols.

-The endpoint is considered to be in Healthy state when the specified percentage of checkers were able to establish a TCP connection and (for HTTP/S) received a 2xx/3xx response code from the server.
-The response should also contain the specified keyword of **String Matching** is enabled.
+The endpoint is considered to be in a `Healthy` state when the specified percentage of checkers were able to establish a TCP connection and (for HTTP/S) received a 2xx/3xx response code from the server.
+The response should also contain the specified keyword if **String Matching** is enabled.

 When specifying paths for HTTP/S endpoints, factor in the increased traffic sent to the target service.
 The monitored URL should not cause excessive load on the server.

 ### HTTPS

 The health checks **cannot** be used to monitor validity of SSL certificates as part of HTTPS endpoint monitoring.
-In particular, they will report Healthy status even if the SSL certificate is expired, self-signed, and otherwise invalid.
+In particular, they will report `Healthy` status even if the SSL certificate is expired, self-signed, or otherwise invalid.

 ### Metrics